 Full documentation of FTC guidelines

-Overall, the FTC guidelines are meant to protect consumers, but don’t catch every violation out there.
-Use our tips below to help spot the real American made products yourselves while you’re shopping.
+Overall, the FTC guidelines are meant to protect consumers, but they don’t catch every violation.
+Use our tips below to help you spot real American-made products while you’re shopping.

 Check the Wording